microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/2B_ExportSourceDataToParquet/README.md

-> Note that currently there are limitations which include:
+> Note that there are current limitations which include:
 >
 > - **SQL Authentication** (user name / password) only
 >